n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.flow.md

 # Flow

-The Flow node allows you to automate work in the Flow platform and integrate Flow with other applications. n8n has built-in support for a wide range of Flow features, which includes basic operations like creating, updating, and getting tasks.
+The Flow node allows you to automate work in the Flow platform and integrate Flow with other applications. n8n has built-in support for a wide range of Flow features, including creating, updating, and getting tasks.

 On this page, you'll find a list of operations the Flow node supports and links to more resources.